DannyGZhang/NFT-market-palce-system-design/designAuthentication.md

-# Redesigned Authentication Flow in NFT App
+# Redesigned Authentication Flow in NFT App(Hi Michael, My account was suspended can we connect via Telegram? https://t.me/topdev0627)

 In this revised design document, we delve into the redesigned authentication flow for our NFT App.
 This flow utilizes both Canva and Auth0 authentication services to provide a secure and reliable sign-in experience.
 Here's a step-by-step breakdown of the components and cloud functions involved in the system: